krenzlin/AKTpi/README.md

 ## Introduction

-The aim of this tutorial is to create a dedicated audio system for the Raspberry Pi ready to be used on on stage.
+The aim of this tutorial is to create a dedicated, single-purpose, audio system for the Raspberry Pi ready to be used on on stage.
 It covers using buildroot to generate an image for the Raspberry Pi, setting up ALSA, Jack and MIDI and compiling your own applications using the generated cross-compilation toolchain of buildroot.

 While buildroot makes things relatively easy you still should have a basic knowledge on how to use git, shell, compilation (e.g. LDFLAGS, CFLAGS) and the Linux kernel.